cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     <HighlightBox type="note">

     * `playerAddress` indicates the player, and gives information regarding `PlayerInfo.index`.
     * `wonCount` determines the ranking on the leaderboard - the higher the count, the closer to the `0` index in the array.
 This should exactly match the value found in the corresponding player stats.
-This duplication of data is a lesser evil, because if `wonCount` was missing you would have to access the player stats to sort the leaderboard.
+This duplication of data is a lesser evil because if `wonCount` was missing you would have to access the player stats to sort the leaderboard.
     * `dateAdded` indicates when the player's `wonCount` was last updated and determines the ranking when there is a tie in `wonCount` - the more recent, the closer to the `0` index in the array.

     </HighlightBox>